Seasonal Affective Disorder – “Holiday Depression”?Part 4 – Too Much Stress

 Don’t give up!
 There is a light at the end of the tunnel for you, too!
 Go to my about page and watch the video of my story, and you will get the courage to go for help.

-In Part 6 of the SAD series we are talking about how worries and regrets - especially during the holiday season - can make you sad and tired.
+In Part 5 of the SAD series we are talking about how lack of exercise – especially during the holiday season – can make you sad and tired.